PART 41: RESCUE EFFORTS

 “Of course,” Chartreuse assured him, stepping into the room.

 Mr. Waterson gave his daughter’s hand a final squeeze before standing up and releasing his hold upon her.
-“I’ll be right back,” he assured her.
+“I’ll be right back,” he said.
 The pink haired girl took his place in the chair, reaching out to take hold of Carrie’s hand herself.

-“Chartreuse… do you think YOU can reach her?”
+“Chartreuse… do you think YOU can reach her?
+Mystically?”
 Luci asked, once Mr. Waterson had departed.

 Chartreuse bit her lip.
 “Whenever I’m here, I always hope I’ll get an impression or something from her.
 But still nothing.”